 Manage Credit & Debt

-What's the best way to establish and build credit?
+What's the best way to build strong credit?

 Why should you care about credit?

-Having strong credit can make it easier to get a car loan, an apartment, a mortgage, and even some jobs.
-Over your lifetime, it can also help you pay lower interest rates on your home mortgage, car loans and car insurance premiums—which could save you tens or even hundreds of thousands of dollars over the course of your life.
+In a nutshell, having strong credit can make it easier to get a car loan, an apartment, a mortgage, and even some jobs.
+Perhaps most important, it can help you qualify for lower interest rates on your home mortgage, car loans and car insurance premiums—which could save you tens or even hundreds of thousands of dollars over the course of your life.

-Consistently paying all your bills and loans in full, and on time, can contribute to building a solid credit score.
-But establishing credit isn't always a straightforward process.
-Whether you're a young adult, a newcomer to the United States, finding financial independence post-divorce or a parent who wants to help your kids, here are some helpful ways to establish and build credit.
+The answer to that one is a little more complicated: Establishing credit isn't always a straightforward process.
+Whether you're a young adult, a newcomer to the US, finding financial independence post-divorce or a parent who wants to help your kids, here are some helpful ways to establish and build credit.

 Open a bank account